 There are over 150 types of knee implants on the market today and they may use different materials for each component.
 Some implants are made from metal (titanium or cobalt-chromium based alloys) and use plastic spacers made from polyethylene.
 Other implants may use ceramic or a ceramic and metal mixture.
 Implants that are made from all-metal materials have been associated with increased complications because of the potential for the metal parts to rub against each other and release particles into the bloodstream.

 Several knee implant manufacturers are facing lawsuits over their problem implants.
 These manufacturers may also be facing lawsuits regarding their hip implants as well.
+Many of these problem brands experience higher rates of implant failure than others.
 Some of these lawsuits have been consolidated into MDLs, including lawsuits over the NexGen system.

 Zimmer Biomet has faced over a thousand lawsuits regarding its NexGen Knee Implants.
 The JPML consolidated federal cases into an MDL in 2011 in the Northern District of Illinois where 290 lawsuits are currently pending.
 Over the course of the litigation, more than 1,700 lawsuits were filed against the company.